ayberkt/msc-thesis/code/TreeType.lagda.md

       a′⊑a = a′ ⊑⟨ γ ⟩ _ ⊑⟨ prog⇒prog⋆ D a t′ os ⟩ a ■
   ⊗-lemma₀ a a′ t@(Branch b x) t′@(Leaf   a)    (os , γ) = os , γ
   ⊗-lemma₀ a a′ t@(Branch b f) t′@(Branch b′ g) (os , γ) =
-    bisect₀ (post D) a t h os , bisect₀-lemma a a′ t h os γ where
+    bisect₀ a t h os , bisect₀-lemma a a′ t h os γ where
       h : (os : location⋆ t) → experiment⋆ D (choose⋆ t os) h os = proj₁ (sim⇒sim⋆ D D-sim a (choose⋆ t os) a⊑choose⋆-t-os t′)